Azure Cognitive Search - frequently asked questions (FAQ)

-Find answers to commonly asked questions about concepts, code, and scenarios related to Azure Search.
+Find answers to commonly asked questions about concepts, code, and scenarios related to Azure Cognitive Search.

-How is Azure Search different from full text search in my DBMS?
+How is Azure Cognitive Search different from full text search in my DBMS?

-Can I pause Azure Search service and stop billing?
+Can I pause Azure Cognitive Search service and stop billing?

 You cannot pause the service.
 Computational and storage resources are allocated for your exclusive use when the service is created.
 It's not possible to release and reclaim those resources on-demand.

-Backup and restore (or download and move) indexes or index snapshots?
+Move, backup, and restore indexes or index snapshots?

 Can I restore my index or service once it is deleted?

-No, you cannot restore indexes or services.
-If you delete an Azure Search index, the operation is final and the index cannot be recovered.
-When you delete an Azure Search service, all indexes in the service are deleted permanently.
-Also, if you delete an Azure resource group that contains one or more Azure Search services, all services are deleted permanently.
+No, if you delete an Azure Cognitive Search index or service, it cannot be recovered.
+When you delete an Azure Cognitive Search service, all indexes in the service are deleted permanently.
+If you delete an Azure resource group that contains one or more Azure Cognitive Search services, all services are deleted permanently.

 There are no restrictions on the use of primary or secondary replicas as a data source when building an index from scratch.
 However, refreshing an index with incremental updates (based on changed records) requires the primary replica.
 This requirement comes from SQL Database, which guarantees change tracking on primary replicas only.
 If you try using secondary replicas for an index refresh workload, there is no guarantee you get all of the data.